-In Glowing Bear you can specify both Inclusion criteria and Exclusion criteria.
-This allows you to revert inclusion based on any criteria.
+In Glowing Bear you can specify if you want to exclude a criteria, switching the included/excluded icon on the right side of the constraint box.
 Moreover, it is not possible to select anyone you do not have any information on.

 Import criteria button can currently only be used

 in specific cases and is not meant for general use.